 Zuppa Inglese Recipe

-This traditional Italian dessert comes from the region of Emilia-Romagna although it can now be found also throughout Northern and Central Italy.
-Zuppa Inglese is made of sponge cake or savoiardi soaked in Alchermes liqueur and pastry cream.
+Zuppa Inglese is a traditional Italian dessert originating from the region of Emilia-Romagna although it can now be found throughout Northern and Central Italy.

 - 200 ml cream